Woodbine, New South Wales: History

 Officially the name Woodbine comes from a local cottage which was home to a prominent local family, the Paytens, from the 1870s to the 1960s.
 James Payten's cottage sat upon the hill now known as Payten Reserve.
 His daughter Rose Payten, was a NSW Tennis Champion and Campbelltown's first sports star.
 From 1901 to 1904 and again in 1907 she held the NSW Triple Crown, Singles, Doubles and Mixed Doubles Champion.
 The road that connects Woodbine and Leumeah, Rose Payten Drive is named after her.
 It has also been suggested that, during a Council argument about the name of the suburb, a disgruntled councillor suggested it be named after the cigarettes of his chain-smoking colleagues, and it was from this off-the-cuff remark that serious consideration was given to the name Woodbine.
 Originally the suburb was going to be named Kiddlea in honour of John Kidd, a local MP from 1877 to 1904.
 Many councillors did not like the idea and with the Woodbine Cottage reference brought up in council, the name was changed to Woodbine.

 For over 30,000 years, the area that is now Woodbine belonged to the Tharawal people.
 The surrounding land still contains reminders of their past lives in rock engravings, cave paintings, axe grinding grooves and shell middens.
 A local park Kanbyugal Reserve is named after a Tharawal leader who met with explorer George Caley in the area in the early 19th century.

 British settlers began moving into the area in the early 19th century, establishing farms and orchards in the area.
-Rose Payten died in 1951 and her aging Woodbine cottage was demolished in the 1960s.
+Rose Payten died in 1951 and her ageing Woodbine cottage was demolished in the 1960s.
 The expansion of Sydney saw development of the local area in the 1970s.

 Australia's First Underground Display Home was built in Ettalong Place by Jewan Constructions in 1981.